WICG/turtledove/FLEDGE_k_anonymity_server.md

 [blind](https://en.wikipedia.org/wiki/Blinding_(cryptography)).

 The `Sign` server will use Anonymous Counting Tokens to issue tokens signed for a single set hash, in contrast to the low-entropy identifier design where tokens are signed for a value derived from a first party identity the `Sign` server is given by the client.
 Each user will be able to request only a single token for each set hash and the `Join` server will verify, in what will become a `Join(t, s)` call, that the token was issued for the set hash `s` that the client is attempting to join.
+It may be surprising that this is even possible without the token issuer learning anything about the set hashes joined by a particular user, but _Anonymous Counting Tokens_ indeed allow this outcome.

 To support validity periods for the Anonymous Counting Tokens where each client can get one token per value per period, we will have a registration